Tur\'{a}n's inequality, nonnegative linearization and amenability properties for associated symmetric Pollaczek polynomials: Amenability properties

 which obviously implies B) (cf. also \cite[Section 3.3]{Ka16b}).
-The cited ingredient \cite[(6.30)]{AI84} relies on Perron's formula in the complex plane \cite[Theorem 8.22.3]{Sz75} and is therefore considerably less elementary than our proof of Lemma~\ref{lma:assocpollasymptotics} given above (which, moreover, does not restrict to $\nu=0$). \end{remark}
+The cited ingredient \cite[(6.30)]{AI84} relies on Perron's formula in the complex plane \cite[Theorem 8.22.3]{Sz75} and is therefore considerably less elementary than our proof of Lemma~\ref{lma:assocpollasymptotics} given above (which, moreover, does not restrict to $\nu=0$).
+We are not aware of an explicit formula for $P_n^{\prime}(0)$. \end{remark}